secretstartups/handbook/blog/index.html.md

 - A deprecation
 - A change in policy or pricing
 - A product promotion (launching or ending)
+- A request for feedback from customers or our community

-Please submit a request via an `announcement` issue template in the [Corporate Marketing project](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues), as outlined in the [PR handbook](/handbook/marketing/corporate-marketing/#requests-for-announcements).
-This is to ensure we have an opportunity to identify the best channel to share your news before starting work on a draft.
+Please see the [PR handbook](/handbook/marketing/corporate-marketing/#requests-for-announcements) for instructions on submitting a request via an `announcement` issue template in the [Corporate Marketing project](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues).
+This is to ensure we have an opportunity to identify the best channel to share your news before starting work on a blog post draft.

+### 📝 If you want to write about something else

+If your proposed post doesn't meet the [criteria for an announcement](#-if-you-want-to-share-news-or-an-update-or-are-seeking-feedback), please [follow the instructions below to pitch your idea to the Editorial team](#how-to-pitch-a-blog-post).
+This process is intended to ensure the Editorial team is spending the bulk of their time working on posts that get results and align with the goals for the blog.

+### If you don't want to pitch your post

+If you prefer, you can submit a complete blog post to the [GitLab Unfiltered blog](/handbook/marketing/blog/unfiltered/) without pitching first.
+The [Unfiltered blog is monitored weekly for posts to feature](/handbook/marketing/corporate-marketing/content/editorial-team/#featuring-unfiltered-posts) on the main blog.
+Unfiltered posts are not shared on GitLab's official social media handles.

-**If the above does not apply to your blog post idea**, please open an issue in the [gitlab.com/gitlab-com/www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/issues) project, using the `Blog post` template.
+## How to pitch a blog post

+Please open an issue in the [gitlab.com/gitlab-com/www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/issues/new?issuable_template=blog-post) using the `Blog post` template.
 Include a short summary of your proposed blog post where indicated, and add the `Blog::Pitch` label to ensure your pitch is triaged.
 Unless your post is urgent, there is no need to ping the Editorial team as pitches with that label are reviewed weekly.

 If you hope to publish on a specific date or within a specific timeframe, please allow at least three weeks' lead time from the date you open your issue and ping `@rebecca` immediately, as the [Editorial calendar](/handbook/marketing/growth-marketing/content/editorial-team/#blog-calendar) fills up quickly and we cannot guarantee there will be a slot for your post without adequate notice.
 Please give a rationale for your proposed publish date in the issue description so the team can prioritize accordingly.

+If you prefer, you can start drafting your blog post right away, before getting approval.
+All this means is that you may need to edit your post based on feedback from the Editorial team, or publish directly to [Unfiltered](/handbook/marketing/blog/unfiltered/) instead.
+If you're not concerned about whether you publish on the main blog or Unfiltered, this may suit you.

 If you do not intend to write the post yourself but are just suggesting an idea you think would be worth pursuing, please make this clear in your issue description.

+### Why do we use a pitching process?

+Many people throughout GitLab the company and community contribute to the blog.
+Our pitching process ensures we can prioritize submissions so we don't overwhelm our audience with too much content at once, and to help our contributors craft their ideas in a way that will get views.
+After reviewing years of data, we know what type of content is likely to get views and what is unlikely to resonate.
+We want to help every contributor maximize the impact of their contribution.

+Data shows that more blog posts does not equal more views.
+In fact, too much content can have a negative impact on our traffic.
+The pitching process allows us to review each article and schedule it at the most appropriate time.
+We've found that publishing ~3 articles per week is the most effective publishing cadence for the GitLab blog.

 **If you don't want to pitch a blog post, but would rather publish directly to the GitLab Unfiltered blog, please visit the [Unfiltered blog handbook](/handbook/marketing/blog/unfiltered/) to get started.**